bman-method/bman-dev-agent/readme.md

 # bman-dev-agent (B-MAN aligned)

-Developer-controlled CLI that runs a single coding task at a time using the B-MAN Method (see `bman-method.md`).
+Developer-controlled CLI that runs a single coding task at a time using the [B-MAN Method](https://github.com/bman-method) .
 It keeps the AI inside strict boundaries, records its reasoning, and leaves clean, reviewable commits.

 ## How this tool aligns with the B-MAN Method
 - One task -> one commit: the orchestrator picks the next open entry from the branch-specific tracker (`.bman/tracker/<branch>/tasks.md` by default), ensures a clean working tree, updates the task tracker, and commits everything from the run together (code + tracker change).